PECORINO TOSCANO DOP

 In fact, this very close link with its geographical latitude and longitude is of fundamental importance in defining the uniqueness of Pecorino Toscano PDO.
 The characteristics of the land where the sheep graze will subsequently be able to give their milk that sweet, delicate and balanced taste that makes Pecorino Toscano PDO unique: a true 'out of the flock' cheese.

-The connotations of this cheese, however, vary according to the type of aging, giving different nuances to its essence.
+The connotations of this cheese, however, vary according to the type of maturation, giving different nuances to its essence.

 The curing times of pecorino vary in turn according to their area of origin, and therefore its flavors also change considerably: let's discover them together.